Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/build-hackathon.md

 ## Upcoming Hackathons

-- [Hello World! by AXIASolar](https://gitcoin.co/hackathon/axiasolar/onboard) - A collaborative hackathon celebrating the integration of AXIASolar and AXIALunar into the Gitcoin platform.
-Has many sets of smaller challenges that will reward in either SOLAR or LUNAR.
+- [Hello World! by AXIA](https://gitcoin.co/hackathon/AXIA/onboard) - A collaborative hackathon celebrating the integration of AXIA and AXIALunar into the Gitcoin platform.
+Has many sets of smaller challenges that will reward in either AXC or LUNAR.
 Open from 15 October - 12 November 2020.

 ## Past Hackathons